Unsure where to start?

 This comprehensive document will state the outcome of the assessment and may contain a formal diagnosis if decided upon.
 It will also include clear recommendations for any essential support.

-If your child/young person would like to access medication to help manage their difficulties, our Consultant Child and Adolescent Psychiatrists will be able to help to create a personalised treatment plan using medication.
+If your child/young person would like to access medication to help manage their difficulties, our qualified clinician will be able to help to create a personalised treatment plan using medication.
 Please see our medication titration services page for more information.

 £2950